Pet Surgery

 How to Prepare for Your Pet’s Surgery

 Your pet’s surgical journey will begin with a consultation.
+All surgical/dental procedures do require an exam beforehand, which you can easily book online.
 Your pet may need one of the following surgical services:

 • Spaying or neutering